-If your applications uses the technique of writing activated WSDL to a file, then you must modify the script that writes the WSDL.
-In your modified script, have the WSDL for both Artix 3 and Artix 4 locator services written to different network-accessible locations.
+If your applications uses the technique of writing activated WSL to a file, then you must modify the script that writes the WSDL.
+In your modified script, have the WSDL for both Artix 3 and Artix post-3.x locator services written to different network-accessible locations.
 Remember to write the Artix 3-compatible WSDL to the location your Artix 3 consumers expect to find it.

-For example, consumers of the Artix 3 locator demo can be made to interoperate with the locator and services of the same-named Artix 4 demo by following these steps.
+For example, consumers of the Artix 3 locator demo can be made to interoperate with the locator and services of the same-named Artix post-3.x demo by following these steps.
 This example uses the Windows version of Artix.

 - 1. This example presumes two Artix installations on the same machine.
-For example purposes only, let's say that: - Artix 4 is installed in C:\IONA

-- Artix 3 is installed in C:\IONA3 - 2.
-In the bin directory of the Artix 4 version of the demo, copy run cxx server.bat to a new file.
-Let's call it 4-3 interop.bat. - Add one extra line to 4-3_interop.bat, as described and shown below. - 4.
-Create a new 4-3_servers.bat that calls 4-3_interop.bat five times with five arguments, in the same way that run cxx servers.bat does. - 5.
-Open a command prompt window and run the test batch files in the following sequence:
+For example purposes only, let's say that: - Artix post-3.x is installed in C:\MICROFOCUS - Artix 3 is installed in C:\MICROFOCUS3 - In the bin directory of the Artix post-3.x version of the demo, copy run_cxx_server.bat to a new file.
+Let's call it 4-3 interop.bat. - 3.
+Add one extra line to 4-3_interop.bat, as described and shown below. - 4.
+Create a new 4-3_servers.bat that calls 4-3_interop.bat five times with five arguments, in the same way that run cxx servers.bat does.

-'''

-Run start_locator.bat

-Run 4-3_servers.bat

-Run run_cxx_client.bat
+5. Open a command prompt window and run the test batch files in the following sequence:

-Run run_dotnet_client.bat
+Run start_locator.bat Run 4-3_servers.bat Run run_cxx_client.bat Run run_dotnet_client.bat

-Run run java client.bat five times with five arguments

-'''